 Ultimo Road runs east-west through southern Haymarket, connecting George to Harris Street.
-The road is currently four lanes wide, including parking and loading, with one-way traffic movement.
-Changes to the local street network have changed the functionality of Ultimo Road and it now has low volumes of predominately local traffic.
+The road is four lanes wide, including parking and loading, with one-way traffic movement.
+Changes to the local street network mean that Ultimo Road now has low volumes of predominately local traffic.